I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 Using Facebook Advertising to Get New Salon & Spa Clients

-Facebook have all data about people that you can imagine.
+Facebook has all data about people that you can imagine.

 They know people’s demographics, how they behave, and what their interests are.
 And you can use this to your advantage to grow your salon and spa business.